-Leaving school without authorization will be grounds for suspension/dismissal.
+Leaving school without authorization can be grounds for suspension/dismissal.
 The student will inform the instructor(s) as to why and when you plan to leave.
-There is a designated book for signing in/out that is used by students to accurately document missed hours.
+There is a designated book for signing in/out used by students to accurately document missed hours.

-False information pertaining to reasons for absences will be grounds for dismissal.
+False information pertaining to reasons for absences can be grounds for dismissal.